the-turing-way/the-turing-way/book/website/communication/binder.md

 It's not impossible, but there's definitely room to develop this feature in comparison to other "free cloud compute" services available.

-For those interested in this, I would recommend reading [this Discourse post](https://discourse.jupyter.org/t/collaborating-on-one-binder-instance/407) and checking out the [`jupyterlab-link-share` repository](https://github.com/jtpio/jupyterlab-link-share).
+Those who are interested in this, can find out more in [this Discourse post](https://discourse.jupyter.org/t/collaborating-on-one-binder-instance/407) and in the [`jupyterlab-link-share` repository](https://github.com/jtpio/jupyterlab-link-share).

 ### How is mybinder.org different to Google Colab?